Our Story

 In 1965 Hector Tulloch passed away and was survived by his wife Eileen and two children, Jay and Helen.
 In 1969 the company was sold outside of the family for the first time to Reed Consolidated Publishing and so began an era of ownership from outside of the family, which continued until 2001.
 The Tulloch brand suffered enormously during this period due to neglect at the hands of large companies and multiple ownership changes.
 In 1973 Hector’s only son John (Jay) Youine Tulloch OAM (aka JYT) became General Manager of the company, a position he retained through the many ownership changes until 1996 when he tired of working for a large corporate company.

 In 2001 the opportunity arose to buy back the old family company, J.Y.
 Tulloch & Sons from the large conglomerate, Southcorp Wines.
 Unable to resist and with interest from long term friends and business associates the new era of J.Y.
 Tulloch & Sons began.
-With JYT once again at its helm and its commitment to premium Hunter Valley wines renewed, one of the Hunter’s great winemaking names lives on.
-Now the next phase of the Tulloch story has begun with Jay’s youngest daughter, Christina, taking on the role of CEO.
-The Tulloch Verdelho and reinvigorated Pokolbin Dry Red label lead the charge in a portfolio of premium wines that draws on the ability to produce wine styles for all generations.
+Thanks to the vision and legacy of JYT, the family’s commitment to crafting premium Hunter Valley wines has endured.
+His influence continues to shape the Tulloch philosophy - producing wines of quality, character, and connection.
+Christina Tulloch is the fourth generation of the family to be involved in the business, Christina played an integral role in shaping Tulloch Wines between 2003-2025.
+Today, the renowned Tulloch Verdelho and the reinvigorated Pokolbin Dry Red lead a portfolio that celebrates the Hunter Valley’s heritage while embracing wine styles for every generation.

 THE TULLOCH TIMELINE